kisaacs/benchmark_charting/benchmark_run_scenarios.md

 Manually record measurements:

 She manually reads the inspection log file, parses specific parameters and measurement values.
-Now, she writes another program *Record_All_Runs *in python, where she declares 6 arrays.
+Now, she writes another program *Record_All_Runs* in python
+, where she declares 6 arrays.
 Three of the arrays are for the parameters and three for the measurement values in 3 functions.
-Then, she adds the 3 parameter values along with the measurements into the respective arrays of the* Record_All_Runs *program by manually typing.
+Then, she adds the 3 parameter values along with the measurements into the respective arrays of the *Record_All_Runs* program by manually typing.
 For different runs of the benchmark script, she adds the values as an additional element of the arrays.

     RUNS = 4
     param1 = [42, 24, 34, 43]